dmbak/Doors-store/readme.md

 This project uses pure JavaScript.
 First, the orderInfo class is created with default values.
 Next, the "Сanvas" is set.
 I decided to use it, because the project needed to implement the overlay of some images.

 Next, i use DOM manipulation and event handling (addEventListener ("change") to change images.
-To do this, in the products.html file, I set the data-img attribute for each image.
+To do this, in the "products.html" file, I set the data-img attribute for each image.

-To transfer data to the backend, it was decided to use JSON.
+To transfer data to the back-end, it was decided to use JSON.

 Function sendOrderInfo() creates and sends a POST request.
 Then it received by the product_page() function on the "/products" page (see the routes.py file).